simark/tigerbeetle/README.md

 [There](https://sourceware.org/systemtap/)
 [are](http://www.sysdig.org/)
 [others](http://en.wikipedia.org/wiki/DTrace) out
-there, but LTTng is a powerful, modern, stable, actively maintained kernel and userspace tracer for Linux.
+there, but LTTng is a powerful, modern, stable and actively maintained kernel and userspace tracer for Linux.
 Some analysis tools exist for inspecting LTTng traces, but they are either: